International Rescue Committee: Advocacy

 The IRC seeks to focus the attention of policy makers on humanitarian crises and the needs of refugees, internally displaced people and other victims of conflict.

-Its annual Freedom Award recognizes "extraordinary contributions to the cause of refugees and human freedom."
+Its annual Freedom Award recognizes "extraordinary contributions to the cause of refugees and human freedom".

-The IRC has spearheaded a campaign urging the United States to pass the International Violence Against Women Act, which is now before Congress.
-The organization has also advocated for the United States to complete ratification of the UN Convention on the Rights of the Child; 196 nations (including the United States) have signed the convention; the United States is the only UN nation which is not party to it.
+The IRC spearheaded a campaign urging the United States to pass the International Violence Against Women Act, which has been introduced into several sessions of Congress but as of 2023 never passed.
+The organization has also advocated for the United States to complete ratification of the UN Convention on the Rights of the Child; 196 nations (including the United States) have signed the convention; the United States is the only UN nation which has not ratified it.

 Organization

 The current president and CEO of the IRC is David Miliband, formerly British Foreign Secretary.

 Miliband's predecessor as president was George Erik Rupp, a former president of Columbia University and of Rice University.
 It was announced on 27 March 2013 that Miliband would succeed Rupp in September 2013.

 The organization is governed by an unpaid board of directors, and lists, under the heading of "Overseers", individuals described as providing counsel to the board on matters of policy, fundraising and advocacy; the several score listed in early 2017 include Madeleine Albright, Kofi Annan, Tom Brokaw, Henry Kissinger, Colin Powell, and Liv Ullmann.

 In addition to its New York headquarters, the IRC also has offices in approximately 40 countries and 27 U.S. cities, as well as European offices in London, Berlin, Bonn, Geneva, Stockholm and Brussels.

 As of June 2018, the IRC had over 11,000 staff members.

 The IRC has generally been awarded high marks by charity watchdog groups and major publications for the efficient use of its financial support and the effectiveness of its work.
 The American Institute of Philanthropy gives the IRC an A rating; the Forbes Investment Guide named the IRC one of 10 gold star charities, and in its 2009 review of American charities, Forbes magazine gave the IRC high ratings for program and fundraising efficiency, however, in 2020 Forbes dropped IRC to 48th in its top 100 list; Charity Navigator gave the IRC its top rating of four stars every year from 2006 to 2018 (but has downgraded them to three stars for 2019, likely due to a new, less transparent, donor privacy policy); and the Better Business Bureau Wise Giving Alliance reports that the IRC meets all of its 20 Standards for Charity Accountability.

-In March 2021, the U.S. Attorney for the District of Columbia fined International Rescue Committee USD 6.9 Million pursuant to the False Claims Act.
+In March 2021, the U.S. Attorney for the District of Columbia fined the International Rescue Committee $6.9 million pursuant to the False Claims Act.
 The government alleged the IRC failed to maintain adequate oversight over procurement in Turkey for humanitarian assistance to refugees in Syria.
 Bid-rigging, kickbacks, and other procurement fraud resulted in overcharging the United States Agency for International Development (USAID).